August Neidhardt von Gneisenau: Honours

 He received the following orders and decorations:

 Legacy

 A statue by Christian Daniel Rauch was erected in Berlin in 1855, and in memory of the siege of 1807, the Kolberg grenadier regiment received his name in 1889.
 One of his sons led a brigade of the VIII Army Corps in the Franco-Prussian War in 1870.

 A painting of him by Marie von Brühl is in the collection of Deutsches Historisches Museum.

-One of the four operations of the German Spring Offensive of 1918 were named after him.
+One of the four operations of the German Spring Offensive of 1918 was named after him.

 Several German navy ships, including the World War I armored cruiser SMS Gneisenau, the World War II battleship Gneisenau, and a post-war training frigate were named after him.

 Additionally, several German cities have streets named "Gneisenaustraße" (Gneisenau Street), including Berlin (which has an U-bahn stop in his name), Leipzig, Hamburg, Hanover and Heidelberg.